 Steve has a professional background in Social Work and over 15 years’ experience in senior roles, leading and modernising large-scale, multi-site operations across regulated care, commercial and charitable services in the public and voluntary sector.

 Andrea Pattico, Chief People Officer, MVF

-Ange has led the People function at MVF for the last 4 years and along with her fantastic team is responsible for co-creating and executing a People Strategy and Experience that makes MVF a great place to work.
+Ange has led the People function at MVF for the last 3.5 years and along with her fantastic team is responsible for co-creating and executing a People Strategy and Experience that makes MVF a great place to work.
 She has over 22 years’ experience working in senior, international People roles within film, BPO/ITO, online retail and online comparison sectors.
-She is a fellow of the CIPD (Chartered Institute of Personnel & Development) and an accredited coaching Practitioner with the European Mentoring and Coaching Council.
+She is a fellow of the CIPD (Chartered Institute of Personnel & Development) and an EMCC Accredited Coach/Mentor at Practitioner level (European Mentoring and Coaching Council).
 Ange’s passion is people - she is dedicated to coaching and developing colleagues to support organisational growth and help people achieve their personal purpose.

 Andrew’s career began with the Scottish Co-operative Group where he trained in Accountancy before seeking an opportunity with Boots in 2006 as a Regional Finance Manager.
 Whilst at Boots, Andrew embarked on a year-long Leadership Development Programmed which concluded in attending an aspirational week long residential programme at Kebele College Oxford , part of the Oxford Summer School.
 On return to Boots, Andrew decided to pursue a different career path and ventured into the world of Learning & Development , through exceptional internal support.